 Welcome to the second post of our App Hacks series.
-After we discovered how to get your iOS app featured on the App Store in the last post, it’s the green robot’s turn.
+In the last post, we explained how to get your iOS app featured on the Apple App Store.
+Now, it’s the green robot’s turn.

-After you finish building your Android app, you’re focused on the next task, which is distribution.
-Your app is competing with 2.2 million apps to make its way up to the Play Store’s golden spot: “Featured Apps”.
-Because of the nature of Google Play, instead of aiming for a specific featured section like in Apple’s App Store, the goal is to collect various collections and badges, such as Editors’ Choice, Top Developer, Top Charts, Staff Picks, and even Early Access for apps that have yet to be officially launched.
-Achieving these can increase your downloads from 4x up to a staggering 24,000x according to Sensor Tower.
+When it comes to distribution, your app competes with 2.2 million Android apps to make its way up to Google Play Store’s golden spots: “Featured Apps”.
+The goal is to collect various collections and badges, such as Editors’ Choice, Top Developer, Top Charts, Staff Picks, and even Early Access for apps that have yet to be officially launched.
+Achieving these can increase your downloads from 4x up to a staggering 24,000x, according to Sensor Tower.

-Same as iOS, no low quality app can ever get featured.
-So as a starting point, you have to craft your app with refinement and polish and aim to make it suitable for all devices that are running Android (tablets, wearables, TVs, etc.).
-And don’t forget to follow all the essentials that Google lists on their developers website.
-Even if your app hasn’t built up its ranking yet, Google may feature it due to its innovative use of Android features.
+A low-quality app will never get featured.
+Craft your app with polish and make it seamless with all Android devices (tablets, wearables, TVs, etc.).
+Follow all the essentials that Google lists on their developers website.
+Even if your app hasn’t built up its ranking yet, Google may still feature it due to its innovative use of Android features.

 “It’s not bad to do one thing, but do it really really well.”
-Effective advice from the co-founder of WhatsApp, one of the most successful apps of all time and one that was featured in the app stores many times.
+Effective advice from the co-founder of WhatsApp, one of the most successful featured apps of all time.
 Consider simplicity over feature stacking while building your app.
 Defining one or two use cases at most in the early versions of your app is ideal to make its function clear.
 This also maximizes its chances of getting featured.

-Google releases tons of technologies and APIs each year at Google I/O, such as Firebase and Google Maps SDKs for developers to make use of them.
-They want developers to use these technologies and APIs, and they want to to see them implemented in different apps.
-Google tends to promote apps using these new technologies because as they not only promote these apps, but also promote their own recently released technologies.
+Google releases tons of products each year at Google I/O, such as Firebase and Google Maps SDKs, for developers to make use of them.
+They want developers to use these tools, and they want to to see them implemented in different apps.
+Google tends to feature strong apps using these new technologies as a way of validating their own innovations.

 4. Android Friendly

-Each company has its own guidelines and best practices, and it’s kind of sacred.
-That’s why you should make sure to follow them to be considered a friend to Android.
+Each company has its own guidelines and best practices, and they’re sacred.
+Be sure to follow them to be considered a friend of Android.
 Here are a few tips:

 Follow Android’s launch checklist.